 Margaret Benefiel, PhD

--- Learn how individual and organizational transformation dovetail and support one another.
+-- Learn how individual and organizational discernment and change dovetail and support one another.

 * The afternoon will be based on the work of Robert Kegan and Lisa Lahey in their book, Immunity to Change (Harvard, 2009).

 Margaret Benefiel, PhD, Executive Officer of Executive Soul, offers consulting, coaching, and spiritual direction for leaders and organizations.
 She specializes in helping people discover the congruence between their deepest values and their work and does so by helping organizations develop values-based leadership.
 Dr. Benefiel is an adjunct faculty member at Andover Newton Theological School in Boston and a visiting lecturer at All Hallows College in Dublin, Ireland.
 She has served as Chair of the Academy of Management’s Management, Spirituality, and Religion Group and has also served in various leadership roles in Spiritual Directors International.
 She is the author of Soul at Work (Seabury, 2005) and The Soul of a Leader (Crossroad, 2008), and co-editor of The Soul of Supervision (Morehouse, 2010).